hyperledger-solang/solang/docs/language.rst

 ___________________

-Arrays can be declared by adding [length] to the type name, where length is a constant.
+Arrays can be declared by adding [length] to the type name, where length is a constant expression.
 Any type can be made into an array, including arrays themselves (also known as arrays of arrays).
 For example:

 .. code-block:: javascript